Loena Hendrickx: 2021–2022 season: Beijing Olympics and World silver

 In the pre-season, Hendrickx spent time training with famed Russian coach Alexei Mishin.
 In August, she announced that she was parting ways with longtime coach Carine Herrygers and would subsequently be coached solely by her brother Jorik and choreographer Adam Solya.
 Beginning her season at the 2021 CS Finlandia Trophy, she placed fourth.

 Hendrickx's first Grand Prix assignment was initially the 2021 Cup of China, but following its cancellation, she was reassigned to the 2021 Gran Premio d'Italia in Turin.
 On her birthday, Hendrickx unexpectedly placed first in the short program with a new personal best of 73.52, following an error by pre-event favourite and World champion Anna Shcherbakova.
 She was third in the free skate and dropped behind Shcherbakova and Maiia Khromykh to take the bronze medal.
 This was both her first Grand Prix medal and the first ever for a Belgian woman, which she described as "a dream come true."
 In the interval between international events, Hendrickx won the Belgian senior national title for the fourth time.
 She then placed fifth at the 2021 Rostelecom Cup.
 In the free skate, she attempted a triple loop, which she said had "always been a challenge for me.
 Last week, it was pretty consistent, so we tried it today."

 Hendrickx attended her first European Championships in four years in Tallinn and placed second in the short program with a clean skate, winning a silver medal.
 She struggled in the free skate, falling twice and placing fifth in that segment, dropping her to fourth place.
 She said afterwards that given the strength of the Russian skaters in the free, she had not expected to medal, but that "I would be happier being fourth with a better free program."
+However, in January 2024, the Court of Arbitration for Sport made the decision to annul Kamila Valieva's first-place result after she was found to have tested positive for using banned substances at the 2022 Russian Championships.
+As a result, Hendrickx was moved up by one placement and named the 2022 European Championship bronze medalist.